CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/09-conflict.md

 >
 > > ## Solution
 > >
 > > Let's try it.
-Suppose Alfredo takes a picture of its guacamole and
+Suppose Nelle takes a picture of its guacamole and
 > > calls it `guacamole.jpg`.
 > >
 > > If you do not have an image file of guacamole available, you can create